 Fantastic Mr Fox – Roald Dahl

-Harry Potter and the … - JK Rowling (That’s Harry, Hermione, Ron, Snape, Dumbledore, Voldemort, Hagrid… even Professor Lupin!)
+Harry Potter and the … – Harry, Hermione, Ron, Snape, Dumbledore, Voldemort, Hagrid, Luna Lovegood, Professor Lupin

 His Dark Materials – Philip Pullman (Take a cuddly toy animal as your Daemon)